Lucy Deane Streatfeild: Warnings of the dangers of asbestos

 In 1898, during her appointment to the inspectorate, Deane was one of the first people in the UK to warn of the harmful effects of asbestos, writing that asbestos occupations were to be observed "on account of their easily demonstrated danger to the health of workers and because of ascertained cases of injury to bronchial tubes and lungs medically attributed to the employment of the sufferer".

 Deane further wrote that "the evil effects of asbestos dust have also instigated a microscopic examination of the mineral dust by HM Medical Inspector.
 Clearly revealed was the sharp glass-like jagged nature of the particles, and where they are allowed to rise and to remain suspended in the air of the room in any quantity, the effects have been found to be injurious as might have been expected."

-Lucy Deane's warnings in 1898 about the health risks and the later reports made by other Women Inspectors of Factories appeared in the annual reports of HM Chief Inspector of Factories, but were ignored, and it was not until 1911 that clinical evidence was gathered to indicate a connection to asbestos exposure.
+Lucy Deane's warnings about the health risks, published as Report on the health of workers in asbestos and other dusty trades (1898), and the later reports made by other Women Inspectors of Factories appeared in the annual reports of HM Chief Inspector of Factories, but were ignored.
+It was not until 1911 that clinical evidence was gathered to indicate a connection to asbestos exposure.